 If you're a single parent, a pensioner, or you're returning to study, you may be eligible for a one-off payment or ongoing assistance to help you pay for university study.

-Government scholarships for students in higher education
+Government assistance for students in higher education

 - Relocation Scholarship for some Youth Allowance and ABSTUDY customers who need to live away from home to study.